ModelOriented/DALEXtra/README.md

 ### Loading data

 First we need provide the data, explainer is useless without them.
-Thing is Python object does not store training data so always have to provide dataset.
+The thing is that Python object does not store training data so we always have to provide a dataset.
 Feel free to use those attached to `DALEX` package or those stored in `DALEXtra` files.

 ``` r